How to Write an Analytical Essay: 5 Steps, Examples & Topics

 1. Understand the Assignment

-• Read the prompt carefully to know what is expected.
+- Read the prompt carefully and identify what kind of analysis is required.

-• Determine the main question or issue your essay will address.
+- Define the main question, issue, or pattern your essay will address.

 2. Conduct Research

-• Take notes on key arguments, evidence, and perspectives.
+- Take notes on evidence, patterns, key claims, and different interpretations.

-• Develop a thesis statement that clearly presents your argument or analysis.
+- Draft a thesis statement that presents your analytical claim.

 3. Create an Outline

-• Body Paragraphs: Each paragraph should focus on one key point, with evidence and analysis.
+- Body Paragraphs: Each paragraph develops one analytical point with evidence and explanation.

 4. Write a Draft